telstra/MessagingAPI-SDK-python/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api-v3#operation/deleteMessageById>.

-The function `telstra.messaging.v3.message.delete` can be used to delete a message.
+The function `telstra.messaging.message.delete` can be used to delete a message.
 It takes the following arguments:

 - `message_id`: Unique identifier for the message.

-Raises `telstra.messaging.v3.exceptions.MessageError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.MessageError` if anything goes wrong.

 It returns nothing.